Salmonella food poisoning

 Salmonella food poisoning: Treatments

 The first step in treating Salmonella food poisoning is prevention.
 This includes throwing out expired food or perishable food that has been sitting at room temperature for two hours or longer.
 It is also important to never eat raw or undercooked eggs, meats, seafood or poultry.
-Leftover foods should be refrigerated right away and eaten within two to three days ...more treatments »
+Leftover foods should be refrigerated right away and eaten within two to three days unless they ...more treatments »

 Salmonella food poisoning: Misdiagnosis

 Making a diagnosis of Salmonella food poisoning can be delayed or missed because in some cases, Salmonella food poisoning may not be severe enough for a generally healthy adult to seek medical care.
 In addition, symptoms of Salmonella food poisoning are similar to symptoms of a wide variety of diseases and disorders.
-These include irritable bowel syndrome, ...more misdiagnosis »
+These include irritable bowel ...more misdiagnosis »

 Symptoms of Salmonella food poisoning